 TINA: The reason we met with them was really because I don’t think they understand the biggest problem that they have on Instagram with a lot of the child sex trafficking, and adults being sex trafficked, and then selling, you know, in the lives.

 So we wanted to have them more aware of what was going on.
 Our youth, actually, in our program, made some wonderful fact sheets, showed us some things to show them how they are being solicited by grown men online.
 They’re sending pictures of their penises and asking them for sex.

 And that is about, all of our survivors, right?
 Everyone is getting this.
 They don’t know what to do.
-They were coming at us asking, what do I say?
+They were coming at us asking, “What do I say?”
 These people are blocked but they keep following them.
-An Instagram was unaware.
+And Instagram was unaware.